Secure CheckoutPersonal information is secured with SSL technology.

 - Describes the state of the art in travel behavior research, providing key directions for future research

-Transportation graduate students, scholars, practitioners, consultants, and policy-analysts interested in travel and human behavior research
+This book is suitable for ransportation graduate students, scholars, practitioners, consultants, and policy-analysts interested in travel and human behavior research.

 2. OUR IATBR: 45 years contributing to travel behavior research

-7. How attitudes affect on-demand mobility usage – an example from China
+7. The role of attitudes in on-demand mobility usage - an example from Shanghai

 9. An empirical assessment of the impact of incorporating attitudinal variables on model transferability

-12. To play but not for travel: Utilitarian versus hedonic bikers in Cagliari, Italy
+12. To play but not for travel: utilitarian versus hedonic and non-cyclists in Cagliari, Italy

 16. A flexible activity scheduling conflict resolution framework